vacary/flowsinnetworks/network_viz/network_viz/docs/project/source/installing.rst

 Installing network_viz
 =======================

-The network_viz software can be used after installing the script *network_viz.py*, using an available setup.py file.
+The network_viz software can be used after installing the script *network_viz.py*, using the setup.py file available in the project repository.
-Before installing this script, it is necessary verify the installation of some required libraries for its execution.
+Before installing this script, it is necessary to verify the installation of some required libraries for its execution.

 Requirements
 --------------